Interacting partially directed self avoiding walk. From phase transition to the geometry of the collapsed phase: Geometry of the collapsed phase

 At this stage, we pick $s>0$ and we let $\cA_{L,s}$ be the subset consisting of those trajectories having at most one bead larger than $s(\log L)^2$, i.e.,

-Partition $\cA_{L,s}^c$ in dependence of the locations of the two subintervals $\{i_1+1,\dots,i_2\}$ and $\{i_3+1,\dots,i_4\}$ associated with the first two beads that are larger than $s (\log L)^2$.
+Partition $\cA_{L,s}^c$ with respect to the locations of the two subintervals $\{i_1+1,\dots,i_2\}$ and $\{i_3+1,\dots,i_4\}$ associated with the first two beads that are larger than $s (\log L)^2$.
 For notational convenience we let $L_1:=i_2-i_1$ and $L_2:=i_4-i_3$ be the length of these two first large beads.
 We do not have Markov property but, with the help of Lemma \ref{lem:decoZ} below, we can estimate the partition function restricted to those trajectory that make a bead between two given steps.